Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 Electrical Fire Prevention for Los Angeles Multi-Unit Properties

 Electrical fires in multi-unit residential properties rarely announce themselves.
-They start inside walls, behind panels, and within wiring systems that haven’t been professionally evaluated in years.
+They start inside walls, behind panels, and within wiring systems that have not been professionally evaluated in years.
 By the time a tenant smells smoke or a breaker does something unexpected, the conditions that made the fire possible have often been developing for months.
 For property managers in Los Angeles, this is not an abstract risk.
-It’s a liability exposure that affects insurance coverage, tenant safety, and the long-term value of your asset.
+It is a liability exposure that affects insurance coverage, tenant safety, and the long-term value of the asset.

 The National Fire Protection Association consistently identifies electrical failures as one of the leading causes of residential building fires in the United States.
 In Los Angeles, that risk is compounded by building stock that in many neighborhoods dates to the 1950s and 1960s, combined with the dramatically increased electrical loads that modern tenants place on systems that were never designed to carry them.
 The result is a large inventory of multi-unit properties operating with meaningful fire exposure that a professional inspection would surface, and that targeted upgrades would substantially reduce.

-This guide covers the primary electrical fire hazards in Los Angeles multi-unit properties, how to identify them before they produce a loss event, and the specific upgrades that reduce fire risk in a documented, LADBS-compliant way.
-RG Electric (License C10 #910807) works with property managers throughout Los Angeles on exactly this type of proactive electrical risk management.
+This guide covers the primary electrical fire hazards in Los Angeles multi-unit properties, how to identify them before they produce a loss event, the specific upgrades that reduce fire risk in a documented and LADBS-compliant way, and a practical maintenance checklist property managers can use year-round.
+RG Electric holds C10 License #910807 and works with property managers throughout Los Angeles on exactly this type of proactive electrical risk management.

 Why Multi-Unit Properties in Los Angeles Face Elevated Fire Risk

-The fire risk profile of a typical older multi-unit building in Los Angeles is shaped by several compounding factors that don’t exist in the same combination anywhere else.
+The fire risk profile of a typical older multi-unit building in Los Angeles is shaped by several compounding factors that do not exist in the same combination anywhere else.

 The age of the housing stock is the starting point.
 Neighborhoods like Mid-City, Echo Park, Hollywood, Van Nuys, and Koreatown contain large concentrations of apartment buildings constructed before modern electrical codes existed.
 These buildings were wired for a world where the typical residential electrical load was a few lights, a refrigerator, and perhaps a window air conditioner.
 The panels that served them were sized accordingly, and in many cases those original panels, or panels from a generation of replacements that are themselves now outdated, are still in service.

 Tenant electrical demand has increased substantially and continuously.
-Home offices with multiple monitors and docking stations, portable HVAC units, smart home devices, and Level 2 EV chargers all represent loads that didn’t exist or weren’t common when the building was last evaluated.
+Home offices with multiple monitors, portable HVAC units, smart home devices, and Level 2 EV chargers all represent loads that did not exist or were not common when the building was last evaluated.
 A tenant moving into a unit in Sherman Oaks or Culver City today brings significantly more electrical demand with them than a tenant moving into the same unit in 2005.
 The building’s wiring and panel were not upgraded to match.

 California’s regulatory environment adds a third layer.
-LADBS and the NEC have adopted increasingly stringent requirements for arc fault circuit interrupter protection, ground fault circuit interrupter protection, and panel safety standards.
-Many older buildings were never brought into compliance with these requirements, either because the work wasn’t triggered by a permit or because prior owners deferred it.
+LADBS and the National Electrical Code have adopted increasingly stringent requirements for arc fault circuit interrupter protection, ground fault circuit interrupter protection, and panel safety standards.
+Many older buildings were never brought into compliance with these requirements, either because the work was not triggered by a permit or because prior owners deferred it.
 The compliance gap creates both safety exposure and a liability position that insurance underwriters are examining more closely than they used to.

-LA’s physical environment contributes as well.
+Los Angeles’s physical environment contributes as well.
 The region’s dry climate accelerates the degradation of wire insulation.
-Earthquake activity over decades can loosen connections in panels and junction boxes that would otherwise remain stable for years.
-Heat cycles stress electrical components in ways that are invisible until they’re not.
+Earthquake activity over decades can loosen connections in panels and junction boxes that would otherwise remain stable.
+Heat cycles stress electrical components in ways that are invisible until they are not.

 The Primary Electrical Fire Hazards in Multi-Unit Buildings